Jupiter Ascending: Plot

 Earth and countless other planets were established by families of transhuman and alien royalty to harvest the resulting organisms to produce a perpetual life-extending youth serum for the elites on other planets.
-After the death of the matriarch of the House of Abrasax, the most powerful of the alien dynasties, her children—Balem, Kalique, and Titus—quarrel over the inheritance.
-Balem inherits control of the Abrasax business empire, Kalique inherits the planet Cerise, and Titus spends his inheritance on a lavish spaceship.
-None are named Sovereign of Abrasax, instead they are styled First, Second and Third Primary.
+After the matriarch of the House of Abrasax, the most powerful of the alien dynasties, dies, her children — Balem, Kalique, and Titus — quarrel over the inheritance.
+Balem inherits control of the Abrasax business empire, while Kalique inherits the planet Cerise and Titus spends his inheritance on a lavish spaceship.
+None of them are named Sovereign of Abrasax.
+Instead, they are styled First, Second and Third Primary.

-Jupiter Jones narrates that her father, Maximilian, met her mother Aleksa in Saint Petersburg, Russia.
-After Maximilian is killed in a robbery, Aleksa names their daughter Jupiter, after his favorite planet, and they move to Chicago to live with Aleksa's family.
+After Maximilian Jones is killed in a robbery, his wife Aleksa (née Bolotnikov), whom he met in Saint Petersburg, Russia, names their daughter Jupiter after his favorite planet, and they relocate to Chicago to live with her family.
 Years later, Jupiter makes a modest living as a housekeeper to her wealthy neighbors.
-Wanting to buy a telescope, she agrees to sell her egg cells and uses her friend Katharine's name as a pseudonym.
-At Katharine's house, the women are attacked by extraterrestrial "Keepers".
-Jupiter photographs them, but they erase both women's memories of the incident.
-Jupiter finds the strange photograph on her phone while waiting at an egg donation clinic, but cannot recall anything about it.
-During the procedure, the doctors and nurses are revealed to be Keepers sent to kill her, but she is saved by Caine Wise, a former soldier sent by Titus to bring her to him.
-As Caine and Jupiter flee, their spaceship is destroyed by a squad of Keepers.
-Caine fends off the attack, kills the Keepers, and hijacks one of their vehicles while protecting Jupiter.
-Caine realizes that Jupiter must be of great significance to Titus and Balem, who are revealed to have sent the Keepers to Earth to capture her.
+Desiring a telescope, she agrees to sell her egg cells and uses her friend Katharine Dunlevy's name as a pseudonym.
+At Katharine's house, extraterrestrial "Keepers" attack the women.
+Jupiter photographs them, but they erase both women's memories of the incident immediately afterwards.
+She later notices the strange photograph on her phone while waiting at an egg donation clinic, but cannot recall anything about it.
+During the procedure, the doctors and nurses are revealed as Keepers sent to kill her, but Caine Wise, a former soldier dispatched by Titus to bring her to him, rescues her.
+As Caine and Jupiter flee, a squad of Keepers destroys their spaceship, but he fends off the attack and kills them before hijacking one of their vehicles, realizing that Jupiter must be highly significant to Titus and Balem, who are revealed to have dispatched the Keepers to Earth.

 Caine takes Jupiter to the hideout of Stinger Apini, another former soldier living in exile on Earth.
 After learning she can control the bees in Stinger's residence, Jupiter discovers that she is galactic royalty.
 Stinger agrees to help Jupiter, but she is captured by Balem's hunters and bribed by Kalique to bring Jupiter to her alcazar on Cerise.
 There, Kalique explains that Jupiter is genetically identical to the House of Abrasax's long-dead matriarch, and therefore she is the Earth's rightful owner.